"It's like a horror movie": Trapped inside San Quentin during an explosion of COVID-19

 The rapid spread of the virus inside San Quentin was predicted by a group of health experts who toured the the facility on June 13.
 They visited at the request of the federal receiver who had been appointed by a judge to oversee health care in California’s prisons.
 In an urgent memo, the experts reported that the outbreak, then affecting 16 prisoners, could develop into a “full-blown local epidemic and health care crisis in the prison and surrounding communities.”

-The memo’s authors praised the medical providers at San Quentin but highlighted the lack of air flow and space throughout the aging facility, which is at 112 percent capacity and particularly vulnerable because of its age and design, according to Stefano Bartozzi, the former dean of the University of California-Berkeley public health school.
+The memo’s authors praised the medical providers at San Quentin but highlighted the lack of air flow and space throughout the aging facility, which is at 112 percent capacity and particularly vulnerable because of its age and design, according to Stefano Bertozzi, the former dean of the University of California-Berkeley public health school.
 In the North and West cell blocks, which hold about 1,600 people—including 300 with four or more COVID-19 risk factors, according to the public health experts—windows are welded shut.
 Air is recirculated among five tiers of two-person cells, passing freely through grates or bars that open onto narrow walkways.
 James King, an activist with the Ella Baker Center who was released from San Quentin in December, describes the North and West cell blocks as “concrete boxes” where illness routinely spread in waves.
 “We used to joke and call it that we were living in a petri dish,” King says.

 The lower-security dormitories at San Quentin are also packed, as is a gymnasium filled with rows of bunks that the public health experts said was at a high risk for a “catastrophic super spreader event.”
 Prisoners in the dorms share toilets, sinks, showers, and phones.
 (CDCR says that access to phone calls, and showers is staggered to allow for disinfecting between each use.)
 “I got one person who lives about eight inches away from my face,” says Kerry Rudd, who lives in a San Quentin dorm of about 100 people.
 “And of course the person on the bunk below me, he lives about four feet from me.”

 In their memo, the public health experts strongly recommended cutting San Quentin’s population in half as soon as possible.
-“It’s not possible to keep people safe in that environment without moving them out,” says Bartozzi, one of the authors of the June 13 memo.
-Thousands of incarcerated people, Bartozzi says, needed to be moved to hotel rooms, dorms, or unused hospitals where they could be quarantined for 14 days, tested, and then released from prison.
-“Any number of options would be better than having those people remain in an explosive outbreak as it’s happening,” Bartozzi says.
+“It’s not possible to keep people safe in that environment without moving them out,” says Bertozzi, one of the authors of the June 13 memo.
+Thousands of incarcerated people, Bertozzi says, needed to be moved to hotel rooms, dorms, or unused hospitals where they could be quarantined for 14 days, tested, and then released from prison.
+“Any number of options would be better than having those people remain in an explosive outbreak as it’s happening,” Bertozzi says.

 Yet large-scale releases from San Quentin have not happened, despite the public health experts’ recommendations and sustained pressure from anti-incarceration activists, who point to CDCR statistics showing that in 2018, 59 percent of San Quentin inmates were considered to be at the lowest possible risk of reoffending.
 The prison has a mixed reputation—known both for the sensational crimes of the men housed on its death row and for its wealth of rehabilitative programs, including the prisoner-produced San Quentin News and the Ear Hustle podcast.
 “For years, San Quentin has been the vanguard of the best prison you could get to if you were a lifer who was trying to turn your life around,” King says.
 “There are just a lot of people who have done a lot of time, who haven’t been in trouble in a long time, because you can’t get to San Quentin if you’re a troublemaker.”